 The construction started in 1907 and it was opened for the public in 1919, and it was built to be the headquarters of the Spanish Postal Service.
 In 2007 it became the City Hall.
 As we found it by mistake we arrived there late to go to the tower, and it was our last day in Madrid, so we didn’t have the opportunity to enjoy the beautiful view they have.
 It said that you can see Madrid in 360º.
 In the building also there are nice café and fancy restaurant.

 Address: Along Plaza de Cascorro and Ribera de Curtidores

 Getting there: metro La Latina and Puerto de Toledo (L5) and Tirso de Molina (L1), bus lines: 3, 17, 18, 23, 41, 60, 148

 Opening hours: Sundays and public holidays 9am – 3pm

 Wake up early just have a small breakfast and go to El Rastro Flea Market.
 It will be crowded so dress something comfortable, I recommend flat shoes and no bags (or a small one, there are pickpockets around the market, so pay attention).
 There isn’t a right way to explore the market, it`s packed with small stalls, tiny streets and alleys.
 You have to lose yourself and then you will find lovely and nice stuff.

 From clothes, leather shoes, bags, organic products, flowers and antiques, some secrets are hiding in every corner.
 From second-hand products to souvenir, El Rastro is a mix of things and people.
-In the middle of your way you will find some artists spreading smiles and great music.
+In the middle of your way, you will find some artists spreading smiles and great music.
 When you get tired take a seat in some local coffee shop, they have great brunch menus, eat some tapas, drink a coffee or a glass of wine.
-You are travelling, so enjoy it!
+You are traveling, so enjoy it!